wezlemin/delta-docs/internal-sideloading/ksign-tutorial.md

 6. Click Import to App Library.
 7. Wait for the IPA to unzip.
 Afterwards, click Confirm.
 8. Click on "Roblox.app - Delta".
 Click Sign, then click Start Signing.
-> If you encounter application crashes during installation, try enabling the "Automatically insert JB dependencies" feature to see if that resolves the issue. <br>
+> ⚠️ If you encounter application crashes during installation, try enabling the "Automatically insert JB dependencies" feature to see if that resolves the issue. <br>
+> 💡 If it says that there isn't a provisioning profile selected, click Signing Certificates in the Certificate section and re-import the .mobileprovision file. <br>
-9. Wait for it to Sign, then click "Go to Install"
+9. Wait for it to Sign, then click "Go to Install".
 10. Click "Install" for the "download.ipsv.eu.org" pop-up.
 11. Go to your home screen.
 Delta should install; you are done!
 > ⚠️ If you click on Delta/ESign and get an integrity error, or if you click on it and it immediately closes/crashes, you will need to delete Delta and/or the ESign.
 Afterwards, install another KSign/ESign.
 MAKE SURE YOU TRY THEM ALL, DON’T GIVE UP!